pachadotdev/eflm/README.md

 reweighted least squares for any family was written in R by Simon Davies in Dec, 1995.
 This implementation was later improved by Thomas Lumley back in Apr, 1997, and then other developers.
-In 2021, their work was adapted by me, Mauricio ‘Pachá’ Vargas Sepúlveda for large datasets.
+In 2021, their work was adapted by me, Mauricio ‘Pachá’ Vargas Sepúlveda, for large datasets.

 This work got very well received feedback from: